Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Abstract

 \section{Abstract}

-Language fluency amounts to correctly ordering words and sentences.
-In English, the order of words is tightly constrained by many linguistic factors including syntactic structures, subcategorization, and discourse.
-Yet, do state-of-the-art natural language understanding models care about word order?
-Surprisingly, not always!
-That is, we found that 75\% to 90\% of the correct predictions of BERT-based classifiers, trained to perform language understanding tasks (GLUE), remain correct after input words are randomly shuffled.
-In contrast, when trained on detecting incorrect grammar (CoLA), the models use word order above 99\% of the time.
-Our work suggests that many existing language understanding tasks (here, GLUE) are not challenging machines to understand \emph{meaning} and therefore can be solved even without relying on many essential syntactic structures.
-That is, BERT-based models are able to exploit superficial cues (e.g. the sentiment of keywords in sentiment analysis; or the correspondence between words in the questions and answers in natural language inference) to make correct decisions when tokens are arranged in random orders.
+Do state-of-the-art natural language understanding models care about word order?
+Not always!
+We found 75\% to 90\% of the correct predictions of BERT-based classifiers, trained on many GLUE tasks, remain constant after input words are randomly shuffled.
+Although BERT embeddings are famously contextual, the contribution of each individual word to classification is almost unchanged even after its surrounding words are shuffled.
+BERT-based models exploit superficial cues (e.g. the sentiment of keywords in sentiment analysis; or the word-wise similarity between sequence-pair inputs in natural language inference) to make correct decisions when tokens are randomly shuffled.
+Encouraging models to capture word order information improves the performance on most GLUE tasks and SQuAD 2.0.
+Our work suggests that many GLUE tasks are not challenging machines to understand the meaning of a sentence.